I-am-PUID-0/DUMB_docs/docs/faq/postgres.md

 # PostgreSQL FAQ

-Below are common questions and explanations related to **PostgreSQL**, which is the primary database engine used by DMB.
+Below are common questions and explanations related to **PostgreSQL**, which is the primary database engine used by DUMB.

 ---

-## 🗃️ How PostgreSQL is used in DMB
+## 🗃️ How PostgreSQL is used in DUMB

 PostgreSQL is used to **store persistent data** for the following services:

 - **Riven Backend** – stores indexed content, metadata, scraped results, job states, and user settings.
 - **Zilean** – stores hash lookups, metadata cache, and processing history.

-Each service has its **own database**, created automatically when DMB starts:
+Each service has its **own database**, created automatically when DUMB starts:

 | Service        | Database Name |
 |----------------|----------------|